grompe/BTWTweak/README.md

   corresponding inventory column.
 This is configurable in BTWTweak.cfg.

-- /playtime command that can be used to track the age of the world, and how long you've kept being alive
+- /playtime command that can be used to track the age of the world, and how long you've kept being alive.

+- New key shortcut, default on R, to open the chat with "/tell " + last told username so you can chat easily in private.

-- Sign posts now accept unicode characters
+- Sign posts now accept unicode characters.

+- Chat now accepts IME input and messages can be 256 characters long.

 - Improved font display for latin and cyrillic scripts when unicode font is chosen.
 That includes a fix for wider characters.

 - Removed the annoying inventory shift when player has effects/buffs.
   It was getting unbearable when running in and outside of a beacon range.

+- If you install over CraftGuide, it will be patched so it works from the inventory screen and compass and clock stop displaying real data in its GUI.

+- When disconnecting, the player entity is removed only after 60 ticks (3 seconds).
+This prevents exploiting initial invulnerability by repeatedly disconnecting and connecting in dangerous situations.
+  Make sure to disconnect only when safe from now on.

 # Concerns, suggestions, feedback?